sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 The traditional values are generic and taken alone don't provide much information and cannot fulfill the various needs of the different subsystems that exploit netlink sockets.
 For this reason, there is the tendency to add and define more specific packet types. rtnetlink defines: RTM_GETLINK, RTM_NEWROUTE, RTM_GETNEXTHOP and many others.
-You can see all the routing specific packet types in `include/uapi/linux/rtnetlink.h`.
+You can see all the routing specific packet types in include/uapi/linux/rtnetlink.h.
-In our case, for retrieving information about network interfaces, we need to send a RTM_GETLINK packet to the routing subsystem.
+In our case, for retrieving information about network interfaces, we need to send a **RTM_GETLINK** packet to the routing subsystem.

 Let's look at the other fields.

-* nlmsg_seq is used as an identifier for the packet.
+* **nlmsg_seq** is used as an identifier for the packet.
 It is used to associate request to response.
 A response packet must set its sequence number to the one of the request it answers for.
-* nlmsg_pid identifies the sending process.
+* **nlmsg_pid** identifies the sending process.
 Kernel messages are identified by 0, whereas user process usually use their pid.
-* nlmsg_flags specifies some properties of the packet.
+* **nlmsg_flags** specifies some properties of the packet.
 Usually, a single bit of this field has a particular meaning.
 For example, the bit called NLM_F_REQUEST, specifies that the packet is a request message.
 NLM_F_MULTI says that the packet is part of a collection of responses that answer to the same request.
-This last flag is used in case a single response packet cannot provide all the necessary information , or simply for a more logical and structured communication.
+This last flag is used in case a single response packet cannot provide all the necessary information, or simply for a more logical and structured communication.
-* nlmsg_len specifies the size of the whole packet: header length + payload length.
+* **nlmsg_len** specifies the size of the whole packet: header length + payload length.
 More on this later.

 # **nlmsghdr construction**